jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/process-mining.md

 [IBM Process Mining](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=foundation-process-mining)
 automatically discovers, constantly monitors, and optimizes business processes.

+During process mining, specialized data mining algorithms are applied to identify trends, patterns, and details contained in event logs recorded by an information system.

 ## Features

 * Ingest data of process execution from business apps, or middleware or logs
 * Simulation capability:  business analysts can use to test unlimited process change.
-It combines historical data with contextual data, like decision rules, to create what-if scenarios that are then analyzed
+It combines historical data with contextual data, like decision routing rules, to create what-if scenarios that are then analyzed
 * Calculate metrics
-* Task Mining captures and sends real user interaction data to process mining server
+* Task Mining captures and sends real user interaction data on desktops to process mining server.
+* Task mining helps to discover how much time users are allocating on the process and how much time the activities are idle because of context switches.
+It can identify deviation and inefficiencies, and potential task to automate.

 ## Architecture